iyuge2/M-SENA-Backend/README.md

 # Reference

-## Datasets
+## Dataset Structure

-In this section, we introduce the organizational structure of datasets, which should comply with the following structure.
+The structure of the root dataset directory should look like this:

 ```txt
 .